 Hence, Full Disk Encryption should be used if you are so much worried about your data, but most folks out there would be just fine with the normal encryption options.

-Encrypting Specific Files & Folders on Linux
+How to Encrypt Files & Folders on Linux

 If you still prefer to use your non-encrypted installation, then what can not fully achieved shouldn’t be completely left; You can at least encrypt your most sensitive data & files without having to encrypt the full disk.